 - Absorption of light is by photoreceptor proteins called phototropins

 - Certain wavelengths of light cause conformational changes and allow them to bind to certain receptors which control the expression of specific genes

 - These genes code for a group of glycoproteins that help transport auxin from cell to cell

 ***Data Based Questions p.424***

 β - Application: Micropropagation of plants using tissue from the shoot apex, nutrient agar gels and growth hormones.

-- Micropropagation is an in vitro process that produces large number of cloned identical plants
+- Micropropagation is an in vitro process that produces a large number of cloned identical plants

-- Micropropagation depends on the totipotency of pant tissues
+- Micropropagation depends on the totipotency of plant tissues

 - Tissues from the stock plant are sterilized and cut into pieces called explants